 Communicating research findings, in short knowledge transfer, represents another key task performed by the Staatliche Museen zu Berlin.
 As a ‘university of things’, the Staatliche Museen thus supports the training and advancement of young scholars.
 A large number of our curatorial research associates and conservators are active in university teaching and involved in introducing the next generation of museum professionals to research on and with the objects.
 The museums thus serve as channels for the sharing of important specialist skills.

 The Staatliche Museen zu Berlin has been involved in the Cluster of Excellence ‘Topoi – The Formation and Transformation of Space and Knowledge in Ancient Civilizations’ since 2007.

 TOPOI examines how the fundamental categories of knowledge and space were formed and transformed in ancient societies.
 The Museum for Prehistory and Early History, the Egyptian Museum and Papyrus Collection, the Institute for Museum Research, and Museum of Islamic Art are all also represented in the projects underway in second phase of the Cluster of Excellence, which commenced in November 2012.

-The Museum für Vor - und Frühgeschichte is investigating iron as a raw material in terms of both its geographical and temporal spread, from Anatolia in the third millennium BCE to its use in areas north of Central Europe in the fourth century BCE.
+The Museum für Vor - und Frühgeschichte is investigating iron as a raw material in terms of both its geographical and temporal spread, from Anatolia in the third millennium BC to its use in areas north of Central Europe in the fourth century BC.
 The investigation includes the spread of the technologies associated with iron as well as the cultural upheavals it triggered.
 For Topoi A-5 details click here

 The Museum für Vor - und Frühgeschichte is also involved in a project exploring the production and distribution of pottery.
 Drawing on finds from one of the largest known prehistoric settlements in Europe, in modern-day Romania, researchers are examining ceramic artefacts as part of ancient economic history.
 For Topoi A-6 details click here.